rwfwuwx/11buddy-and-I/README.md

 #### Research - 'focus'
 Sounds great...
 Well, you know, the 'publish or perish'? **Buddy, what exactly can you do for me**, hurry up.

 ...got it.
-For example, Have a look at https://github.com/rwfwuwx/Xianglab-publication-code.
+For example, have a look at https://github.com/rwfwuwx/Xianglab-publication-code.

 #### Teaching
 You might be a teacher.